Suna Murray

 Suna Murray (born April 16, 1955, in Tallahassee, Florida) is an American former figure skater.
 She twice won a bronze medal at the U.S. Figure Skating Championships and competed at the 1972 Winter Olympics.

 Murray coaches at the Skating Club of Boston.
-Her daughter Kylie Gleason is also an elite skater.
-Her other daughter, Hadley Gleason, is a graduate of Trinity College playing both field and ice hockey.
-She is a technical panel member for US Figure Skating.

-She graduated from Columbia High School, Maplewood, NJ and Harvard University.
+She is a national Technical Specialist.
+Her daughter Kylie Gleason, a five time US national competitor, graduated from Harvard in 2012 and is now the technology Director of Zearn.
+Her daughter Hadley Gleason, is a graduate of The University of Pennsylvania veterinary school.

+She played varsity hockey in college.